Spectacular Sourdough Chocolate Chunk Cookies with Tahini and Spelt.

 Instructions

-1. In a large bowl, whisk together the flour salt and baking soda until combined.
+3. In a large bowl, cream together the butter, tahini, and sugar.

-4. Add the vanilla, whole egg and egg yolk and mix until combined.
+4. Add the egg, then mix until fully combined.

 Notes